 They all take their toll on your body, and they tend to feed each other to cause weight gain at a consistent level.
 Once you know more about them, they are easier to act upon, so let’s look at them individually.

 As you age, your muscle mass begins to diminish.
 It usually kicks in in your 30s or 40s, but the less active you are, the quicker it happens.
-Muscle mass requires calories to maintain, so as you lose this mass, you need fewer calories to function daily.
+Muscle mass requires calories to maintain, so you need fewer calories to function daily as you lose this mass.
 This occurs whether you’re looking at your resting energy expenditure or your needs through exercising too.
-The issue with this is that your calorie intake doesn’t always drop when your muscle mass does.
+This is because your calorie intake doesn’t always drop when your muscle mass does.
 This gives you plenty of time to turn these calories you don’t need into stored fat.
 That’s the first stage of the weight gain.

 As your muscles deteriorate, exercise actually gets harder to do.
 The less you do it, the more limited you become.
 You lose motion range, flexibility, stamina and muscle mass as time goes on.
-Even when you are being active or doing exercise, it can be a lot more difficult than it used to be.
+So even when you are being active or doing exercise, it can be a lot more difficult than it used to be.
 If exercise is harder to do, you do less of it.
-Just like that, we have another huge contributor to weight gain.
+So just like that, we have another huge contributor to weight gain.

 The final pillar of how age affects weight loss is the lifestyle that comes along with it.
 It can be for several reasons, but it’s often a combination of the above factors too.
 As time goes on, or you have children, grandchildren, or even as you retire, your lifestyle changes.
 Dramatically at that.
-You don’t live like you used to, and a lot of the time, you tend to enjoy ‘relaxing’ a lot more.
+You don’t live like you used to, and you tend to enjoy ‘relaxing’ a lot more a lot of the time.
 You may not have to do all the things you did at work, which burned calories without you knowing, or you may need the extra time to wind down.
-Either way, you're not as active as you used to be.
-That, of course, often leads to weight gain and making weight loss harder.
+Either way, you’re not as active as you used to be.
+That, of course, often leads to weight gain and makes weight loss harder.

 All these factors are understandably natural as well.
 What it means for you is that extra effort is even more important than it used to be.
-You don’t have to train for a marathon or anything extreme but exercising just a few minutes daily can do your weight loss a world of good, and help you keep in the best shape that you can.
+You don’t have to train for a marathon or anything extreme, but exercising just a few minutes daily can make your weight loss a world of good and help you keep in the best shape.
 The daily recommended guidelines suggest 150 minutes of moderate exercise weekly when you can, so see which parts of your life can accommodate it and make time if you need to.

-Check out our fundamentals of weight loss article for more information and do your best to find the balance of a happy life and a healthy life.
+Check out our fundamentals of weight loss article for more information, and do your best to find the balance between a happy life and a healthy life.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.